abhiram1208/abhiram1208/README.md

 - 👋 Hi, I’m @abhiram1208
 - 👀 I’m interested in coding and web development
-- 🌱 I’m currently learning about new AI tools and their usage.
+- 🌱 I’m currently learning about new tools and their usage.
 - 💞️ My works are added to GitHub, make a check on it.